 - Explore new ways of thinking and living.
 Consider a minimalist lifestyle, which reduces your consumption of energy and resources, helping to create a healthier planet.
 Begin composting and set a zero waste goal for your household.
 This is a powerful choice that can lead to deeper growth and insights as you explore new options for how you can live your best life.
 Change to a plant-based diet, and grow your own food if possible.
 Look for ways to reduce your carbon footprint.

-- Learn more about indigenous principles such as Buen Vivir, in which the good of the community is placed above that of the individual, and nature cannot be owned; but instead should be honored and protected.
+- Learn more about indigenous principles such as Buen Vivir, in which the good of the community is placed above that of the individual, and nature cannot be owned, but instead should be honored and protected.